mkdocstrings/griffe/docs/guide/users/serializing.md

 ## Python API

-If you have read through the [Navigating](navigating.md) chapter, you know about our five data models for modules, classes, functions, attributes and aliases.
+If you have read through the [Navigating](navigating.md) chapter, you know about our six data models for modules, classes, functions, attributes, type aliases and aliases.
 Each one of these model provide the two following methods:

 - [`as_json`][griffe.Object.as_json], which allows to serialize an object into JSON,
 - [`from_json`][griffe.Object.from_json], which allows to load JSON back into a model instance.